CompuTec/computec-docs/docs/labels/setup/configuration/https-configuration.md

 CompuTec Labels port and certificate thumbprint are defined in the configuration file located at `C:\Program Files\CompuTec\CompuTec LabelPrinting\CompuTec.LabelPrinting.WinService.exe.config`.

-Open it in a text editor (e.g., Notepad) running as an Administrator so you can save it.
-Otherwise, you must copy it from this folder to another location where the user can write and copy files back after editing.
+Open the file in a text editor (e.g., Notepad) running as an Administrator to enable saving changes.
+If not, you must copy the file to a location where the user has write access, make the necessary edits, and then copy the file back to its original folder.

 In the `<configuration> → <appsettings>` section define two keys: